Slamsneider/SingleTom/README.md

   **I repeat that this tutorial project is aimed at local use only and ONLINE deployment is not the scope of this tutorial project.**

   The important thing is that you do not expose your API key to the world.
-So instead you make an api call to a server that can do the OpenAI API CALLs for you not exposing your API key.
+So instead you make an api call to a server that can do the OpenAI API CALLs for you while not exposing the API key to the user.

   ### Example using PHP
   In this ad hoc example I have used a PHP server, but you can use whatever you want.